LostInBrittany/polymer-beers/step-03/README.md

 ## Defining the model

 We are going to modelize our (ever growing) beer collection as a JavaScript array in our `beer-list` element.
-We will use the element's `ready` function, a functon that is called when the element has been loaded and instanciated, and that is often used used to initialize variables.
+We will use the element's `ready` function, a function that is called when the element has been loaded and instanciated, and that is often used to initialize variables.

 ```html
 <script>